xuankhanhtu261/inventory-and-demand-forecasting-simulation/README.md

 - **SARIMAX** was the best-performing forecasting model (MAE 25.47, RMSE 32.17, MAPE 27.15%), outperforming Seasonal Naive, Holt-Winters ETS, and XGBoost — driven by its ability to incorporate exogenous factors (Promotion, Epidemic, Weather, Seasonality) alongside temporal dependence.
 - **Epidemic conditions and Promotions** were the strongest demand drivers identified by both SARIMAX coefficients and XGBoost feature importance.
 Promotion is the only one of these directly controllable by the business.
-- **Promotions increase demand but also increase stockout risk** (13.3% → 18.0% under a fixed reorder policy) unless replenishment strategy is adjusted accordingly.
+- **Promotions increase demand but also increase stockout risk** (13.3% to 18.0% under a fixed reorder policy) unless replenishment strategy is adjusted accordingly.
-- **A reorder-point (s, S) policy with safety factor k = 2.33** achieved the best tradeoff: ~1.7–3.4% stockout probability while holding only ~245–260 units of average ending inventory — roughly 60% less inventory than a fixed periodic policy needed to reach a comparable service level.
+- **A reorder-point (s, S) policy with safety factor k = 2.33** achieved the best tradeoff: ~1.7-3.4% stockout probability while holding only ~245–260 units of average ending inventory — roughly 60% less inventory than a fixed periodic policy needed to reach a comparable service level.

 ## Methodology